 Mardi Gras 2019 – Add-on experiences

-This two-part extra starts off with an all-you-can-eat Louisiana-style boil in Battery Park that features crawfish, shrimp, potatoes, corn on the cob, and, upon request, chicken and andouille sausage jambalaya.
-Then, afterwards, guests are treated to an exclusive viewing area for the Mardi Gras parade in the Pantages Theater Courtyard that comes replete with desserts (namely, King Cake and beignets), sparkling wine, and non-alcoholic drinks.
+This two-part extra starts off with an all-you-can-eat Louisiana-style boil in Battery Park that features crawfish, shrimp, potatoes, corn on the cob, and, upon request, chicken and andouille sausage jambalaya, along with one alcoholic drink and unlimited soft drinks (sodas, sweet tea, lemonade, and water).
+Then, afterwards, guests are treated to an exclusive viewing area for the Mardi Gras parade in the Pantages Theater Courtyard that comes replete with unlimited desserts (namely, King Cake and beignets), sparkling wine, and non-alcoholic drinks.
+(Note that additional alcoholic beverages can be purchased during either portion of the event.)

 The price is $59.99 for adults and $39.99 for children (ages three to nine), plus tax; Premier, Preferred, and Power Passholders get a 20% discount.
 Please note that the Bayou Boil is only available on the following nights: